ronifernando/discord-music-bot/README.md

 1. Add bot to your discord guild by using link `https://discordapp.com/oauth2/authorize?client_id=<ClientID>&permissions=0&scope=bot`, where `<clientID>` is your Discord Application client ID of the application whose token you've set in `app.json` file
 2. Confirm that application has started without any errors (look for `Logged In!` text in terminal)
-3. Use command `<prefix>help` to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
+3. Use command `<prefix>help` (default: .help) to view commands available in your discord guild, `<prefix>` is custom command prefix you can set in `configs/app.json` file.
 All commands must start by declaring the prefix first.
 E.g. If we have default prefix set as `!` then all commands would proceed with it and be initiated like so `!help` or `!join` etc.
+4. Use command `<prefix>migrate` (default .migrate) to migrate default database data

 ## User Guide